ORC: Network Group-based Knowledge Distillation using Online Role Change: Introduction

 Recently, the multiple teacher-based KD methods~\cite{TAKD2020,DGKD,Mutual,Quishan2020} have been proposed to solve the issues mentioned above.
-Specifically, Teacher Assistant-based KDs (TAKD)~\cite{TAKD2020,DGKD} were proposed as a method of teaching students using multiple networks with different network sizes and online distillation methods~\cite{Mutual,one,Quishan2020} simultaneously learned the multiple networks of the similar capacity from the beginning.
-In case of TAKDs, it is difficult to train each network sequentially through several steps, and online KD methods can diverge or conflict with each other if the size of the networks is different.
-Most of all, the fundamental problem of the multiple network-based KD is that, as shown in Fig.~\ref{fig:fig1} (a), the entire networks are trained on-the-fly by using even knowledge from immature networks.
-As a result, the collective knowledge that should be used for learning can be contaminated by the false knowledge.
-We use multiple networks of different sizes to overcome the teacher-student large gap in online KD and divide the networks into a teacher group and a student group to prevent false knowledge from being used for learning as illustrated in Fig.~\ref{fig:fig1} (b).
+Specifically, Teacher Assistant-based KD (TAKD)~\cite{TAKD2020,DGKD} was proposed as a method of teaching students using multiple networks with different network sizes and online distillation methods~\cite{Mutual,one,Quishan2020} simultaneously learned the knowledge from the multiple networks of the similar capacity from the beginning.
+Most of all, the fundamental problem of the multiple network-based KD is that, as shown in Fig.~\ref{fig:fig1} (a), the networks are trained by using even knowledge from immature networks.
+As a result, the collaborative knowledge that should be used for learning can be contaminated by the false knowledge.
+On the other hand, we use multiple networks of different sizes to overcome the teacher-student large gap in online KD and divide the networks into a teacher group and a student group to prevent false knowledge from being used for learning as shown in Fig.~\ref{fig:fig1} (b).